mehulmorker/mobile-responsive-design-learning-/README.md

 ### Mobile View (Current Problems)

-- Navigation buttons overflow and become unusable
+- Navigation buttons wrap to multiple lines (not ideal UX, should use drawer)
+- Hero section has fixed width (800px) causing horizontal scroll
-- Hero text extends beyond viewport (horizontal scroll)
+- Text content with fixed widths (700px) extends beyond viewport
-- Feature cards may be too narrow or overflow
-- Table requires horizontal scrolling
+- Table has minimum width (1000px) requiring horizontal scrolling
-- Footer content overlaps or is too cramped
+- Footer content doesn't stack vertically (should be single column)
-- Text is difficult to read due to small font sizes
+- Font sizes may be too small for comfortable mobile reading
+- Grid items don't stack properly (should be single column on mobile)

 ## 📚 Learning Path